Help preserve Nova Scotia's rural heritage

 If you would like to mail your donation, please make cheques payable to "Ross Farm Museum Building Fund".

-For our printable donation brochure - click here
+For our printable donor pledge form - click here

 Highway # 12